In anticipation of the births of each of my five children I was comforted to know

 groups of volunteers who had come to share a Christmas program with the unit.

-There was choirs, soloists, violinists, cellos, guitars, and I even remember
+There were choirs, soloists, violinists, cellos, and guitars, and I even remember

 a saxophone in there, too.